cristalnetwork/inkiri-eos-contracts/README.md

   2. Create the account.
     - If you are using _testnet_, please folow the next steps:
       * Go to [monitor.jungletestnet.io](https://monitor.jungletestnet.io/#account) and paste account name and public key
-    - If you are running a local blockchain instance, run the following command:
+    - If you are running a Local Single-Node Testnet instance, run the following command:
       ```bash
       $ cleos create account eosio bankcustomer
       EOS5tkKVxt8xKZzK9YnR8dpLXUyMivtrCKugmqNdXwX178rrZHBTB -p eosio@active